Mother of crash victims says community support will ‘help us bear with this’

 “It’s so unnecessary,” she said about the crash.
 “It’s just heartbreaking.
 Heartbreaking.”

 Contact Ricardo Torres-Cortez at rtorres@reviewjournal.com.
 Follow @rickytwrites on Twitter.
-Photographer Kevin Cannon contributed to this story.
+Kevin Cannon contributed to this story.